 This device offers such a level of personal protection that no circuit-breakers or ordinary fuses could provide.
 RCDs can reduce the possibilities of electrical fires also.

 Thus I highly recommend that you get an RCD in case of operating electrical gardening equipment operated by the main electrical line.
-RCDs can be in fixed (in fuse box), portable, or socket-outlet versions.
+RCDs can be fixed (in the fuse box), portable, or socket-outlet versions.

 I recommend the fixed versions of RCBs as they protect multiple circuits running at your home simultaneously.
 If it’s challenging to get one of those, consider Socket-outlet versions.

-Safety Tip #2 – Proper Gears & Clothing
+02. Proper Gears & Clothing

 You need a proper set of gears and clothing before you go out there and start trimming.